t1m3c/proxy-bot/README.md

 pm2 log 'id' <-- this is the id pm2 gave your proxy

 # Setup telegram so the proxy can send you telegram messages
+1. Talk to @BotFather
+1.1.
+NOT to be confused with TheBotFather channel!!!
-1. Talk to @BotFather and type "/newbot" to create a bot.
+1.2 Once there type "/newbot" to create a bot.
 Answer the questions by typing answers and pressing enter.

 2. Start a chat to your bot's name (for ex. @MyProxyBot) and press start button